 Drowned body and drowning

-The sign of a longer stay in water is wet clothing and clothing contaminated with mud, injuries caused by floating, injuries caused by boat propellers, wrinkled hands with nail detachment, apidocere (wax-like formation on the skin), bloating of the corpse which was fed on by animals.
+The sign of a longer stay in water is wet clothing and clothing contaminated with mud, injuries caused by floating, injuries caused by boat propellers, wrinkled hands with nail detachment, apidocere (wax-like formation on the skin), and bloating of the corpse which was fed on by animals.

 As the body floats along in a face down position, abrasions mostly occur on the forehead, the back of the hands, the knees, and toes.